globus/globus-sdk-python/docs/user_guide/usage_patterns/service_accounts/using_client_app/index.rst

 Constructing an app takes three required parameters,

-- a human readable name to identify your app in HTTP requests and token caching (e.g., “My Cool Weathervane”).
+- a human readable name to identify your app in HTTP requests and token caching (e.g., "My Cool Weathervane").
    - this does not need match the name you supplied during client registration.
 - the client ID
 - the client secret